 75-Smith Jones and Williams are some of the most common names in the U.K.

-76-Art was considered an Olympic sport in the U.K. People of Art, Architecture, Music, literature, painting and sculpting was awarded a medal for their work.
+76-Art was an Olympic sport in the U.K. People of Art, Architecture, Music, literature, painting and sculpting were recognized for their work.

-77-Knap of Howar is a primordial building in the U.K. The object was constructed around 3,700 AC.
+77-Knap of Howar is a primordial building in the U.K that was constructed around 3,700 AC.

 78-During the 16th century, the king raised a tax for everyone with a beard.